zerotier/docs/docs/windows-service-unreachable.md

 netsh interface portproxy delete help
 ```

 Or try killing Docker or WSL and see if the problem goes away.
-[Let us know](https://discuss.zerotier.com/c/community-support/8) what you find out.